-Our highly experienced R trainer has many years of experience and has written a number of books on R.
+Our R trainer has many years of experience and has written a number of books on R.

 This course is very hands-on.
 This means that there is plenty of time to experiment with what you are being taught, try things out for yourself and ask questions.

 By the time you finish, you’ll be comfortable using a wide range of R’s core features.